 It was a silly, negligible article on what has lately become a silly, negligible website.
 A wiser person would have let it slide.
 But it poked me in a tender place, and I am not the kind of person who can just let such a thing go.
 So instead of shrugging it off with a sigh I took the bait.
 Sizzling with righteous indignation, I composed a rather sharply worded rejoinder.
 So there.
 Although it was probably a bit over the top, for effect of course, it was a completely legal hit.
 Harsh but altogether fair.

 The comment was supposed to appear only on the HuffPost website, but I had neglected to uncheck that little box, in small print, way down at the bottom, which read “Also post to Facebook.”
 And so my little rant became visible to everyone in my digital social circle, and by extension to anyone with whom they might wish to share.
 Not something I necessarily wanted.

 While the reaction of my more conservative correspondents was uniformly and unsurprisingly affirmative, the blowback from left-leaning friends was sharp to the point of painful.
 Not unexpected, considering that my screed had very enthusiastically gored one of their most sacred cows.
 However this reaction forced a decision: Be diplomatic or double down?
 Walk it back a bit, assure that you meant no offense, spread balm upon the wound.
 Or crank it up another notch and let the fur fly as it may?

 This is no small quandary.
-The idea of wrecking relationships over a difference of opinion is utterly repellent to me.
-On the other hand there are principles that simply must be defended.
+On one hand the idea of wrecking relationships over a difference of opinion is utterly repellent to me.
+But on the other hand there are principles that simply must be defended.